novalu/actions-on-google-typescript-template/README.md

 │   │   │   types.ts
 │   │   main.ts ... entry point for executing TestApp
 │   │   TestApp.ts ... main class for testing locally
-|	firebase.json ... location of the functions project
+|	firebase.json ... configuration file with location of the functions project
-│   gulpfile.js ... configuration for the Gulp build system
+│   gulpfile.js ... configuration file for the Gulp build system │   nodemon.js ... configuration file for the Nodemon
-│   nodemon.js ... configuration for the Nodemon, tool for monitoring changes in code │   package.json ... dependencies for the main project │   README.md ... this readme
+│   package.json ... npm configuration file with scripts, dependencies, ... definition
+│   README.md ... this readme
 │   tsconfig.json ...
 TypeScript configuration for the main project
 ```

-### See Firebase Functions log

-If your Firebase function is not working, most likely you'll find some useful info in Firebase console.
-Choose `Develop > Functions > Log`

-## Actions build with this project
+## Actions built with this project

 - (your project)